GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     Sets the height (> 0) on the map of the map scale bars drawn by various programs [5p].
 **MAP\_TICK\_LENGTH\_PRIMARY**
-    The length of a primary major/minor tickmarks [5p/2.5p].
+    The length of a primary major/minor tick-marks [5p/2.5p].
 If only the first value is set, the second is assumed to be 50% of the first.
 **MAP\_TICK\_LENGTH\_SECONDARY**
-    The length of a secondary major/minor tickmarks [15p/3.75p].
+    The length of a secondary major/minor tick-marks [15p/3.75p].
 If only the first value is set, the second is assumed to be 25% of the first.
 **MAP\_TICK\_PEN\_PRIMARY**
-    Pen attributes to be used for primary tickmarks in dpi units or points (append p) [thinner,black].
+    Pen attributes to be used for primary tick-marks in dpi units or points (append p) [thinner,black].
 **MAP\_TICK\_PEN\_SECONDARY**
-    Pen attributes to be used for secondary tickmarks in dpi units or points (append p) [thinner,black].
+    Pen attributes to be used for secondary tick-marks in dpi units or points (append p) [thinner,black].
 **MAP\_TITLE\_OFFSET**
     Distance from top of axis annotations (or axis label, if present) to